 - A Resource Development Director responsible for fundraising will be hired in year three of the strategic plan (starting part time if necessary).

-- All Board members will make a financial contribution each year to Valley CDC thereby ensuring 100% participation.
+- All Board members will make a financial contribution each year to Valley Community Development thereby ensuring 100% participation.

 - Unrestricted operating income will have increased by at least 10% each year for five years.